OpenActa/haystack/README.md

 It is still early days.
 As OpenActa is getting developed, some changes in the externally accessible functions is expected.

+The code contains some *nix specifics such as / filepaths and syslog support, so won't run under Windows.
+Various evolved parts (mem2disk.go comes to mind) require refactoring by now, particularly since the introduction of Go routines (a diskwriter thread).

     -- Arjen, June 2023